Invite 3rd party into your marriage

 I’m trying to operate under a new and improved system, and I’m finding it works far better, probably because it’s God’s plan for his people.
 Hah!
 I’m earnestly seeking to submit myself to God moment by moment and I’m asking his Holy Spirit to nudge me and instruct me during every single interaction with others.
 In other words, I’m inclining my heart and spirit to listen intently for the gentle whispers and nudges of the Holy Spirit every time I interact with family members, neighbors, friends, coworkers, church members, and even the grocery store clerk and the UPS delivery guy!

 God designed us to operate this way.
 Psalm 123:2 Behold, as the eyes of servants look to the hand of their master, as the eyes of a maidservant to the hand of her mistress, so our eyes look to the Lord our God.
 This is such an inspiring word picture!
-We are designed to be so watchful and intent to notice the Lord’s slightest instruction to us that we immediately obey.
+We are designed to be so tuned into the Lord that we notice God’s subtle, quiet instructions to us, and then we immediately obey.

 Let’s commit to seeking the Lord’s guidance through his Holy Spirit, moment by moment, especially in marriage and family relationships.
 This will likely be life-changing, and in a good way!
 God alone knows how to improve every relationship, how to truly help others, and how to advance his kingdom here on earth.
 We need his guidance.